libzz/amiral/README.md

 Amiral
 ======

-Amiral provides comprehensive and easy-to-use configuration policy management and enforcement using CFEngine3 for *nix, Windows and Mac systems.
+Libzz Amiral Project - Amiral provides comprehensive and easy-to-use configuration policy management and enforcement using CFEngine3 for *nix, Windows and Mac systems.

 Amiral simplify the Regular maintenance procedures, standardization of desktop and server configurations and policy implementations.
 It reduce the time-consuming.